5l1v3r1/CollegeResearch/Penetration Testing Reports/readme.md

+# Whats This
-This Folder Contains Copies of penetration testing reports I wrote or have been a team member of while in college at the Technological University of Dublin.
+This folder contains redacted copies of penetration testing reports I wrote or have been a team member of while in University studying CyberSecurity and Digital Forensics, These where part the requirments to complete the module of Professional Penetration Testing.

-The reports contain no private or confidential information
+## Please Note These Reports Contain No Private Or Confidential Information

-if there is any private or confidential information it has been removed from the report or redacted.
+if there is any private or confidential information it has been removed from the reports or redacted to project the informaiton.